-Microsoft is hiring in India!
-How to grab dream job in this tech giant?
-All you need to know
+Microsoft is hiring!
+Here is how you can turn your dream into reality

-The tech giant, Microsoft is looking for people in India.
-The Bill Gates-owned company is looking for ‘software engineers’ and ‘software managers’ for its Hyderabad team.
-The hired people will work on the most strategic workload of Microsoft – Office experiences and O365 services.
-Something that the candidates need to note is that along with the job Microsoft is giving perks and benefits they have not even dreamt of.
+Microsoft is hiring people for its Hyderabad branch in India.
+Founded by Bill Gates the US-tech giant is looking for ‘software engineers and managers’.
+The people who will be hired will work on the most strategic workload of Microsoft- Office experiences and O365 services.
+One thing that candidates would like to know is that if they are selected they will get benefits and perks that they have not dreamt of.

 Here is the Job profile: